 How to customize your video

-You may want to make a few changes before add your video into iTunes library.
+You may want to make a few changes before add your files into iTunes library.
 The first option is to change the video format.
 The default is iTunes Compatible, which is fine for most uses.
 But if you’d rather format it for a specific device or for 1080p HD, you can choose that from the dropdown menu.
 And if you want to store the encoded video in your Movies folder rather than the default, iFlicks folder, set that in the next menu.
 Check the box beneath to delete the source video after you’ve encoded it.

 How to add metadata to files